Interactive sculptures for everyone!

 Scribble has since evolved into a collection of physical sculptures that can be reconfigured in endless ways and exhibited to encourage movement and spark conversations and new interactions within public spaces.

-This has been made possible by the support and funding of John Hansard Gallery and has enabled Rich Holland and I to explore how we could bring this project to life.
-As part of this process, we have (and continue) to explore designs and materials that balance the idea of accessibility, modularity, durability, and innovation, and are currently working on part 2 in the New Forest
+This has been made possible by the support and funding of John Hansard Gallery and has enabled Rich Holland and me to explore how we could bring this project to life.
+As part of this process, we have (and continue) to explore other designs and materials that balance accessibility, modularity, durability, and innovation, and are currently working on phase two in The New Forest in collaboration with Fluid Motion Theatre Company and The Handy Trust.

-The initial iteration utilises custom-fabricated weathering steel, and the initial exhibition of these objects marks the start of their story, there is much more to come…
+Phase 1 currently comprises custom-fabricated weathering steel and concrete, with the initial exhibition of these objects marking the start of their story; there is much more to come…

 These are interactive sculptures for EVERYONE, enjoy!